sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 For the record, in my confusion I did [file an issue with Clippy](https://github.com/rust-lang-nursery/rust-clippy/issues/2233), a tool that helps Rust users with hints.
 Clippy suggested I use `+=`.

+### First Impressions of Rust

+Writing Rust was a really different experience for me.
+I could see how the '70s mainframe hacker could make me a more efficient programmer.
+It was interesting trying to learn what it wanted, what patterns it was trying to instill in me.
+I swear I wrote one of the functions parameters-to-bracket without an error! which felt pretty awesome-- and hopeful.
+I kept wondering if, at some point relatively soon, I'd be able to write Rust without so many errors.
+But even Dunham, in the talk, warns that developers will hit errors, errors they won't quite understand, for years.

+More realistically, I can also see that Rust's enforced efficiency is overkill for anything I'd want to do.
+Put another way-- there's not much I would want to write in Rust that I couldn't write in Go.
+But beyond that, one thing I've avoided talking about is what I'd want to do with either Go or Rust.
+I think you can do more with Rust or Go than with Ruby or JavaScript.
+And I'd love to contribute to a desktop application like KeePassXC or something like that.
+And even if I don't make any contributions to Go or Rust projects, at the very least learning a little Go and Rust has expanded my mind a bit.

+I like the idea of Rust.
+It comes out of Mozilla, it's new and the community seems smart and helpful with a respectful code of conduct.
+The compiler is strict, I see the advantage-- if I were to submit a pull request another Rust developer would know my code didn't have certain errors if it compiles.
+My understanding is that even a auditor of a cryptographic project could start with a leg up if it's all in safe rust.
+But for me, of the two, I think Go is a more... realistic language to go forward with, if I go forward with either of them.

 ## Appendix (Rust)

 ### Running a Simple Rust program with rustc rather than Cargo